apache/hertzbeat/home/docs/help/grafana_dashboard.md

 - The `Grafana` version 8.1.0 or later is installed and running.
 - The `Grafana` service is started and the account password is configured.
-- The `HertzBeat` service is started and the `VictoriaMetrics` timeseries database is configured (note: the `VictoriaMetrics` data source is required).
+- The `HertzBeat` service is started and the `VictoriaMetrics` time-series database is configured (note: the `VictoriaMetrics` data source is required).

 :::caution Caution.
 `Grafana` can only show historical data for `Prometheus` type of monitoring, currently it does not support monitoring data defined by `yml` in `HertzBeat`.